AnhCong0911/AI_eNose/README.md

 </p>

 ### 3. Data pre-processing & model building
 This process is implemented on Google colab.
-The processing source code can be found in **Colab_Notebooks** directory.
+The source code can be found in **Colab_Notebooks** directory.
 ### 4. Model Evaluation
 Evaluate the performance of the model with a test set and a validation set.

-To build an odor recognition model using a neural network, we need to utilize tools such as Google Colab and frameworks like NumPy, Pandas, Matplotlib, TensorFlow, Keras, and TensorFlow Lite.
-### A device with BME688 gas sensor
-The device is used to deploy and test the eNose system.
-# Design process
-## Build an odor recognition model using a neural network
 The data set description.
 The results of odor identification are described as shown below.
 <p align="center">